sunpile01/Rust-Interpreter/Non-functional-requirements.md

 ## Non-functional requirements for the Bprog-language interpreter
 - Performance
-    - The interpreter should process and execute most operations within an acceptable response time (e.g., less than 300 milliseconds) for simple input expressions.
+    - The interpreter should process and execute most operations within an acceptable response time ( for ecample less than 300 milliseconds) for simple input expressions.
     - The interpreter should be able to handle large input expressions without noticably large execution times.

 - Usability